-The history of the evaluation conducted is described in the Evaluation Technical Report as follows
+The history of the evaluation conducted is described in the Evaluation Technical Report as follows.

-The evaluation has started on 2015-08 and concluded upon completion of the Evaluation Technical Report dated 2016-03.
+The evaluation started in 2018-05 and concluded upon completion of the Evaluation Technical Report dated 2019-03.
 The Evaluation Facility received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidence in relation to a series of evaluation conducted.

-Additionally, the evaluator directly visited the development site on 2015-08 and 1015-10, and examined procedural status conducted in relation to each work unit for configuration management and delivery, by investigating records and interviewing staff.
-For manufacturing sites, site visits were omitted as the Evaluation Facility determined that the examination details of the past CC-certified products could be reused.
-Furthermore, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2015-10 and 2016-03.
+Additionally, the evaluator directly visited the development site in 2018-07 and 2018-12, and examined procedural status conducted in relation to each work unit for configuration management and delivery, by investigating records and interviewing staff.
+For some manufacturing sites, site visits were omitted as the Evaluation Facility determined that the examination details of the past CC-certified products could be reused.

+Furthermore, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site in 2018-07 and 2018-12.

-Concerns found in evaluation activities for each work unit were all issued as the Observation Report, and it was reported to the developer.
+Concerns found in evaluation activities were issued as the Observation Report, and reported to the developer.
 Those concerns were reviewed by the developer, and all the concerns were solved eventually.